-Because of this worries, I started to check an alternative plan.
-I did research on the internet and youtube channel about an idea of building a practical small house.
+Because of these worries, I started to check an alternative plan.
+I did research on the internet and youtube channel about the idea of building a practical small house.

 We have to remain positive despite the economic challenge we are facing so far.
 I guess there is nothing wrong that we want to have one ready shelter for us in case we unexpectedly go to the Philippines for good.

-Watching a lot of youtube channels, I saw a concept of shipping container transformed into a tiny a house.
+Watching a lot of youtube channels, I saw a concept of shipping containers transformed into a tiny house.
 Those videos are mostly based in the USA.

 Out of curiosity, I checked if there is one exist in the Philippines.
-And, yeah I found few channels and page.
-Some even made it as dormitory, offices or even a resort.
+And, yeah I found few channels and pages.
+Some even made it as a dormitory, offices, or even a resort.

 Lately, I am being so addicted to watching those videos.
 It is amazing to see they built the 40ft container into a tiny beautiful house.
 But for me, I guess that size is not that small at all.
 It actually seems good enough to have everything you need in a home.
 Plus I would have extra spaces for my lawn to plants or just an area to hang out with good friends.